World Explorer Review and Specifications

 - On September 8, 2017, was the vessel's steel cutting ceremony held at WestSEA shipyard (Viana do Castelo, Portugal).
 The ship (hull number C010) is first in a series of polar expedition cruise vessels constructed for Mystic Cruises, with planned seasonal charter operations by Quark Expeditions.

-- In summer 2019, the cruise ship was scheduled to be chartered by the German river cruisetour company Nicko Cruises.
+- In summer 2019, the ship was chartered by the German river cruisetour company Nicko Cruises, offering two 14-day voyages to Antarctica.
 In 2018 (February 20 through March 1), Nicko scheduled a total of 10 road shows in Germany to promote the company's new "ocean cruising" business.
 Each of the shows started with a casual get-together and buffet with finger food, followed by presentation of the vessel and its Nicko cruise itineraries.
 Then travel agents enjoyed full meals and desserts.